opennode/waldur-core/docs/api/price_estimates.rst

 --------------------------------------

 Run PATCH request against */api/price-estimate/<uuid>/* to update manually created price estimate.
 Only fields "total" and "details" could be updated.
+Only customer owner and staff can update price estimates.

 Delete manually created price estimate
 --------------------------------------

 Run DELETE request against */api/price-estimate/<uuid>/* to delete price estimate.
 Estimate will be replaced with auto calculated (if it exists).
+Only customer owner and staff can delete price estimates.